-This campaign, the Board's newsletters, annual reports and subsequent media reports have ensured that the Board retains a high public profile.
-In addition the various public discussions concerning the redress scheme have further raised the profile of the process, as has the frequency with which the Board is mentioned on talk and news programmes on both radio and television as well as in the Oireachtas.
+This campaign, the Board's newsletters, annual reports and subsequent media reports ensured that the Board had a high public profile.
+In addition, various public discussions concerning the redress scheme raised the profile of the process, as did the frequency with which the Board was mentioned on talk and news programmes on both radio and television as well as in the Oireachtas.
 The Board is also aware that there was extensive advertising by third parties here in Ireland as well as abroad which served to inform people of its existence.
 This advertising was predominantly in the print media.